Integrity

 Construction

 The Integrity was constructed in 1996 by Bay Shipbuilding of Sturgeon Bay, Wisconsin, as a self-unloading cement barge for American Transport Leasing of Muskegon, Michigan.
-The barge was to be operated by Andrie, Inc. of Muskegon under a cargo contract to Lafarge Holcim.
+The barge was to be operated by Andrie, Inc. of Muskegon under a cargo contract to Holcim.

 The Integrity was the second of two nearly identical self-unloading cement barges constructed by Bay Shipbuilding, her sister being the Innovation of 2006.
 The Integrity is equipped with a Fuller-Kinyon cement pump discharge system.